-The grip on this rope is very good, they width and weaving offer a surface which gives a nice natural hand-hold.
+The grip on this rope is very good, the width and weaving offer a surface that gives a nice natural hand-hold.
 There is a good range of length options available, the maximum being 30-feet.Read more

 Another special feature the White Polydac climbing ropes offer is that it arrives without knots in it.
 You have the option of keeping it smooth for a more challenging workout, or you can tie the knots to give yourself something to grab onto for a less strenuous workout.
 Knots are definitely a smart choice for beginners who do not have much climbing experience.
 In addition, the Dacron means you will not get rope burns or friction burns on your hands.
 At the same time, the softer material means you will get a more challenging workout, with or without the knots.

 Does not need anchor plate for installation

 The climbing ropes may have an odor at first